Arawakan languages: Languages

 An early contrast between Ta-Arawak and Nu-Arawak, depending on the prefix for "I", is spurious; nu- is the ancestral form for the entire family, and ta- is an innovation of one branch of the family.

 Loukotka (1968)

-Below is a full list of Arawakan language varieties listed by Loukotka (1968), including names of unattested varieties.
+Below is a full list of Arawakan language varieties listed by Loukotka (1968), including names of unattested varieties, but excluding the Guajiboan languages.